So let’s start with the fun stuff.

 And the professional highlights . . .

-Another healing tool I use is pet therapy.
-Ria (below) is an adult dog that I adopted from Horsecreek Farm and Wildlife Sanctuary in Tennessee (click here to read about their great work).
-She is a graduate of the Make Sit Happen training in Hillsborough, NJ.
+Another healing tool I use is dog therapy.
+Ria (below) is an adult female mixed breed dog that I adopted from Horsecreek Farm and Wildlife Sanctuary in Tennessee in 2011.
+Click here to read about Horsecreek Farm.

-Ria’s duties are:
+Her duties are:

 - Inviting you to play with her.